MirkoMignini/telegram_bot_middleware/README.md

 use TelegramBotMiddleware do |config|
   config.token = '<TELEGRAM_TOKEN>'
   config.host = '<HOST>'
-  config.get_updates = :polling or :webhook
 end
 ```

+### Config options:
-* To obtain a token follow the instructions in [telegram bot api](https://core.telegram.org/bots#botfather).
+* token (required): to obtain the token follow the instructions in [telegram bot api](https://core.telegram.org/bots#botfather).
-* The host is the address where the script is running, for example during development could be http://127.0.0.1:9292.
+* host (required): is the address where the script is running, for example during development could be http://127.0.0.1:9292.
-* The get_updates params specify how to get incoming messages from telegram, can be :polling or :webhook, look at the [telegram bot api](https://core.telegram.org/bots/api#getupdates) for details.
+* get_updates (optional, default is :polling) params specify how to get incoming messages from telegram, can be :polling or :webhook, look at the [telegram bot api](https://core.telegram.org/bots/api#getupdates) for details.

-TODO: add other config options
+* connection_pool_size (optional, default is 2):
+* connection_keep_alive (optional, default is 30):
+* connection_force_retry (optional, default is true):

 ## Usage